Summer Community BBQ

 About Alice Wong

-Alice Wong is an educator, entrepreneur and an active community leader.
-She moved to Canada from Hong Kong in 1980 and is currently a resident of Richmond.
+The Hon.
+Alice Wong, P.C. is an educator, entrepreneur and active community leader who immigrated to Canada from Hong Kong in 1980.
+She served as a Member of Parliament from October 14, 2008 to September 20, 2021.

-Before being elected, Alice was teaching ESL and then entrepreneurship at Vancouver Community College and assisting her husband in his family business.
-She continued her studies at UBC and obtained her Ph.D. in Curriculum and Instruction in 1993.
-Alice joined Kwantlen University College (now Kwantlen Polytechnic University) in 1998 and became the Manager of International Programs until October 2006.
+Before being elected to Parliament, Alice Wong taught English as a Second Language and Entrepreneurship at Vancouver Community College.
+She continued her studies at the University of British Columbia and obtained her Ph.D. in Curriculum and Instruction in 1993.
+Alice Wong joined Kwantlen University College (now Kwantlen Polytechnic University) in 1998 and became the Manager of International Programs until 2006.

-She started the Centre for Small Business at Vancouver Community College, which offered the first bilingual small business management classes for immigrants, of which many of the participants have become successful and award winning entrepreneurs.
+She started the Centre for Small Business at Vancouver Community College, which offered the first bilingual small business management classes for immigrants.
+Since its inception the program has produced many successful and award winning entrepreneurs.
+Fulfilling her civic duty was important to Alice Wong as she served on many community boards prior to her election to the House of Commons.

-Alice has been happily married to her husband, Enoch, for nearly 30 years.
-They have been working hard to serve other families, especially those who are disadvantaged or in need.
-Together with Enoch, Alice started their own business, and operated a consulting firm specializing in research and education since 1994.
+Alice Wong and her husband, Enoch, have been happily married for over 40 years.
+Together they have worked hard to serve others, especially those who are disadvantaged or in need.
+Along with starting their own business, they have also operated a consulting firm specializing in research and education.

-On October 14, 2008, Alice Wong was elected to the House of Commons in Richmond, and continues to serve the public as a Member of Parliament for Richmond.
+On October 14, 2008, Alice Wong was first elected to the House of Commons in Richmond, to serve the public as a Member of Parliament for Richmond.
 On November 7, 2008 she was appointed as the Parliamentary Secretary for Multiculturalism.
-Alice Wong is a member of two standing committees in the House of Commons: (1) Citizenship and Immigration; and (2) Status of Women.